Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Making the right scheduling decisions helps you get the best out of your remote team.

-So, the answer to “What is the best work schedule for a remote team” isn’t a straightforward one.
-Companies have different needs and must determine the right WFH schedule tailored to their workers and operations.
+So, the answer to “What is the best schedule for a remote team” isn’t a straightforward one.
+Companies have different needs and must determine the right WFH schedule tailored to their employees and operations.

 Understanding the Different Types of Work Schedules

-Reports emerged recently about companies wanting their workers back in the office.
-But employees are finding it difficult to retransition to their regular work schedule.
+Reports emerged recently about companies wanting their employees back in the office.
+But employees are finding it difficult to retransition to their regular schedule.
 That’s why most are pushing against the move.

 After all, studies have shown that remote work is as effective as in-office work in boosting productivity.
 So why change what’s working?

-Different types of work schedules can be implemented in remote workplaces to make executives and workers more comfortable with telecommuting.
-With the right tools and management, you can find a balanced work schedule for your remote team.
+Different types of schedules can be implemented in remote workplaces to make executives and employees more comfortable with telecommuting.
+With the right tools and management, you can find a balanced schedule for your remote team.

-Let’s look at the various options for work schedules.
+Let’s look at the various options for schedules.

 1. Basic Work Schedules